shivamangina/image-classification-ios/README.md

 #  image-classification on on  webrtc

-To find wheater a potato has a disease of  not by looking at the potato
+To find whether a  has a disease of  not by looking at the potato

 this repository is build using uv. you should have the uv already installed.